 Contact an ActronAir accredited dealer to get a fast and accurate quote on your next aircon installation.

 When you want your home to be comfortable, you should make sure it is set up correctly.
 Evaporative systems need adequate ventilation.
 The preferred cooling method for most Aussies is a energy efficient ducted or split system air conditioner.

 The Serene 2 feature’s ECO+ mode – once you reach your preferred temperature you can engage ECO+ mode and Serene will maintain the temperature as efficiently as possible for eight hours, reducing energy consumption by up to 60% compared to normal mode.

-The energy savings in an ESP Platinum system can make a huge difference, delivering performance that is up to 75% more efficient than conventional fixed speed air conditioners, which over 5 years would save up to $4,500 on your electricity costs for cooling alone.
+The energy savings in an Advance system can make a huge difference, delivering performance that is up to 75% more efficient than conventional fixed speed air conditioners, which over 5 years would save up to $4,500 on your electricity costs for cooling alone.

 You can also go with passive options that vent the house, reduce heat from natural light, and ensure that the house remains comfortable without a cooling system.
 Other options include double-glazed windows, low-e glass, blackout curtains, and more.
 No matter which system you use a combination of these options to get the best out of your air conditioner.